Statewide Mandatory Urban Water Restrictions

 - Call your local conservation office for more information about xeriscaping with water-thrifty trees, plants, and ground covers.

-- Check your sprinkler system frequently and adjust sprinklers so only your lawn is watered.
+- Check your sprinkler system frequently to ensure all is working as it should (and, if not, you can contact someone like this sprinkler repair in Castle Rock service to get things fixed) and adjust sprinklers so only your lawn is watered.

 - Collect water from your roof by installing gutters and downspouts, and direct the runoff to plants and trees.